cmdcolin/SnpEff/src/docs/snpsift/gt.md

 ```

 !!! warning
     This is lossy compression.
-Note that only GT informations is compressed, all other information in genotype field is lost.
+Note that only GT information is compressed, all other information in genotype field is lost.